-Let me first say, that any amount of inconvenience or disappointment that we may have felt at times during 2020 is minor compared to the pain and suffering of more than 24 million of our fellow Americans who suffered from COVID 19, of the more than 400,000 families in this country who lost loved ones to this terrible disease and indeed to the families of nearly 500 neighbors, friends, customers and extended family members on the Lower Shore of Delmarva who perished from COVID 19 during the past year.
+Let me first say, that any amount of inconvenience or concern that we may have felt at times during 2021 is minor compared to the pain and suffering of more than 65 million of our fellow americans who suffered from COVID-19, of the more than 850,000 families in this country who lost loved ones to this terrible disease and indeed to the nearly 1,200 familes of friends, neighbors, and association members on the Lower Shore of Delmarva who perished from COVID-19 during the past two years.

-We are indeed fortunate.
-COVID 19 and its impact on the economy will simply be remembered as an obstacle in 2020.
-There were of course other direct and indirect challenges, but we pray that this worldwide pandemic will soon be one for the history books.
+That being said, First Shore Federal has been fortunate.
+COVID-19 and its impact on the economy will simply be remembered as an obstacle in 2021.
+There were of course other direct and indirect challenges as we continue to pray that this worldwide pandemic will soon be one for the history books.

-The historically low interest rate environment created to address the economic disruption of COVID 19 is particularly challenging to a portfolio lending institution such as First Shore Federal.
-It produces both ultra-low loan rates and negatively affects our savings customers by pushing savings rates very low.
-We were impacted by both during 2020 as I will describe later.
+The historically low interest rate environment created to address the economic disruption of COVID-19 is particularly challenging to a portfolio lending institution such as First Shore Federal.
+It produces both ultra-low loan rates and negatively affects our savings customers by pushing rates very low.
+We were impacted by both during 2021 as I will describe later.

-Our branch lobbies were closed for extended periods of time – making our typical friendly and professional interaction with customers more difficult.
+The COVID-19 pandemic has produced other operational challenges.
+Our branch lobbies have periodically closed during localized outbreaks of the virus, making our typical friendly and professional interaction with customers more difficult.

-And more than 20% of our staff worked from remote stations or different offices to ensure appropriate social distancing as the year passed.
+A significant number of our staff periodically worked from remote stations or different offices to ensure appropriate social distancing as the years have passed.

-Even so, more than 30% of our staff missed significant time due to the need to isolate after potential exposure to the COVID 19 virus.
-Thankfully, as of this date only one staff member has tested positive and they recovered and returned to work.
+Even so, more than 40% of our staff missed significant time due to the need to isolate after potential exposure to the COVID-19 virus.

-Yet, while some obstacles, including the need to eradicate COVID 19 still remain, and interest rates continue to be at historically and artificially low levels, we are confident that First Shore Federal will continue to progress and prosper in the years ahead.
+Yet, while some obstacles, including the need to eradicate COVID-19 still remain, and interest rates continue to be near historically and artificially low levels, we are confident that First Shore Federal will continue to progress and prosper in the years ahead.

-So, I am pleased to report that during 2020, First Shore Federal remained highly capitalized, realized modest growth, and earned a fair profit, continued to provide outstanding customer and community service, and improved its ability to provide that service by expanding its use of technology.
+So, I am pleased to report that during 2021, First Shore Federal remained highly capitalized, realized strong growth with significantly increased earnings, continued to provide outstanding customer and community service, and improved its ability to provide that service by expanding use of technology.

-Overall, the association’s assets grew by 2.7% and our capital increased by 2.78% as of year-end.
-In fact, based on one key measure, our net worth or capital ratio of more than 15.3%, First Shore Federal is now the most highly capitalized (i.e. the strongest) financial institution headquartered on the Eastern Shore.
+Overall, the association’s assets grew by 6.5% and our capital increased by 2.7% as of year-end.
+In fact, based on one key measure, our net worth or capital ratio of more than 14.8%, First Shore Federal is the most highly capitalized financial institution headquartered on the Eastern Shore.

 And First Shore Federal again earned a 5-star rating, the highest rating awarded for financial stability from Bauer Financial, a leading independent financial rating and research firm.

-With more than $50 million in capital, First Shore Federal is well positioned to continue the positive trends of many years (as displayed on the capital ratios graph) and to prosper in the years ahead. .
+With nearly $52 million in capital, First Shore Federal is well positioned to continue the positive trends of many years and to prosper in the years ahead.

-Total expenses for 2020 declined by 2.9% overall as the association “tightened its belt” while at the same time, continuing to invest in the future.
-In fact, technology expense, rather investments, grew by 18.8% as we took aggressive action to grow our capacity for the future as well as respond to the COVID-related needs of 2020.
+Total expenses for 2021 were reduced by 7.7% overall as the association “tightened its belt” while at the same time, continuing to invest in the future.
+In fact, technology expense, rather investments, grew as we took aggressive action to grow our capacity for the future as well as respond to the COVID-19 related needs of 2020 & 2021.

-As I stated earlier, the ultra-low interest rate environment was a major challenge, particularly after the reductions due to the COVID crisis.
+As I stated earlier, the ultra-low interest rate environment was a major challenge, particularly after the reductions due to the COVID-19 crisis.

-Even as we experienced 425 loan payoffs totaling $35 million largely due to that environment, the association added new loans of more than $50 million.
-Overall, new originations were up significantly from past years.
+Even as we experienced 425 loan payoffs totaling $35 million largely due to the low-rate environment, the association added 438 new loans of more than $52.2 million.

-On the deposit side, the association achieved impressive growth of $11.5 million in money market accounts, $9.6 million in checking accounts and nearly $4.7 million in savings accounts.
-And the excellent growth in share loans, i.e. loans secured by certificates of deposit (CDs) of 34% is a particularly attractive way for customers to borrow money in today's interest rate environment while once again offsetting interest rate risk for First Shore Federal.
+On the deposit side, the association achieved impressive deposit growth of more than 8.8%, reaching a record of $295.1 million in deposits by year-end.
+That growth included $5.3 million in savings accounts, $7.8 million in money market accounts, and $15 million in checking accounts.
+The growth in share loans, i.e. loans secured by CDs is a particularly attractive way for customers to borrow money in today's interest rate environment while once again offsetting interest rate risk for First Shore Federal.

-The ultra-low interest rate environment of 2020 meant that the pricing that we could extend in two of our traditional niches – home mortgages and certificates of deposits was difficult.
-And as a result, our balances in both of those categories fell.
-Mortgage balances declined by more than $9 million and CDs by more than $19 million.
+The ultra-low interest rate environment of 2021 meant that the pricing that we could extend in two of our traditional niches – home mortgages and certificates of deposit was difficult.
+As a result, our balances in both of those categories fell modestly.
+Mortgage balances declined by more than $9.7 million and CDs by more than $4.6 million.

-Considering the substantial interest rate risk which long term, low fixed rate mortgages present to a portfolio lender such as First Shore Federal, the shift from both categories is positive although it is not how we would like to have made this evolution.
+Considering the substantial interest rate risk which long term, low fixed rate mortgages present to a portfolio lender such as First Shore Federal, the shift from both of these categories is actually positive although it's not how we would like to have made this evolution.

 Ultra-low rates are a “win-lose” proposition.
 On one hand borrowers benefit from the extremely low loan rates.
 On the other hand, those customers who have traditionally depended upon FDIC insured CDs for monthly income are significantly burdened.

-But we do look forward to the return of a more balanced interest rate environment which serves the needs of both borrowers and savers.
+It is also clear from recent Federal Reserve System announcements that a return to a more balanced interest rate environment which serves the needs of both borrowers and savers is likely during 2022.

 Community service remains a key part of our mission.
 We used an advertising slogan of “Community Minded – Just Like You”.
 And I am proud to report that the association continues to be recognized as a leading community citizen.

-First Shore Federal was again awarded a rating of outstanding for community reinvestment by our federal regulator – a rating which the association has earned for more than 25 years consecutively.
-Our directors, officers and staff continued to support numerous community groups and projects during 2020 – in many cases, in leadership roles.
+First Shore Federal holds a rating of outstanding for community reinvestment by our federal regulator – a rating which the association has held for more than 25 years.
+Our directors, officers and staff continued to support numerous community groups and projects during 2021 – in many cases, in leadership roles.

-Among those roles were the chairman of the board of Habitat of Wicomico County, chair of SNHS, vice chair of the Community Foundation of the Eastern Shore, board member of the Maryland State Board of Education, vice chair of the Village of Hope, chair of the Wor Wic Community College capital campaign, co-chair of the 75th anniversary celebration of the United Way, and chair of the Wicomico County Board of Education.
+Among those roles were the chairman of the Wicomico County Board of Education, the chair of the board of Habitat of Wicomico County, chair of Salisbury Neighborhood Housing Service, chair of the Community Foundation of the Eastern Shore, vice chair and board member of the Maryland State Board of Education, vice chair of the Village of Hope, chair of the Wor Wic Community College capital campaign, co-chair of the 75th anniversary celebration of the United Way of the Lower Shore, and chair of the investment committee of the Community Foundation.